Jacopo90/VoiceCommands/README.md

 > Note about production ready:
 > The application should be ready for production.
-Just need to subscribe to apple license program and I would be able to create the ipa and distribute it
+But a subscription to apple license program  is required to be able to create the ipa and distribute it

 Mobile project for iOS

 Language : Swift
 Minimum iOS version: 15.0

 ### MAIN PAGE: